 This guy must have spent the winter in the greenhouse.
 We came eye-to-eye as I was rummaging around under the bench for pots this spring.
 I was more alarmed than he was.
 He stayed put long enough for me to run and get my camera and even posed for a close-up.

-Never try to pick up a snake you don’t recognize.
-If you have venomous snakes in your region, learn how to identify them.
-Pit vipers such as water moccasins and rattlesnakes have thick bodies, narrow necks, and wide triangular heads, while non-toxic snakes tend to have heads that are barely bigger than their necks.
+Learn to identify snake species as well.
+There are venomous species that can be dangerous if provoked or startled.
+Pit vipers such as water moccasins and rattlesnakes have thick bodies, narrow necks, and wide triangular heads, while non-venomous snakes tend to have heads that are barely bigger than their necks.
 If you are unsure what venomous snakes are located in your state, check out this list of venomous snakes by state.

 Do you have snakes in your garden?
 Do you find them beneficial or harmful?
 Please comment below!